ibneurfi/Medinest/README.md

 # Medinest
 Hello everyone, I am **Khalid Saifullah** and this is my final project for Future Ready Talent Virtual Internship.

-**Industry:** Health
+ You can access this webiste at : https://ibneurfi.github.io/Medinest/ **Industry:** Health

 **Project Title:** Medinest